Mykhaylo Svystovych: Political activity

 Has no affiliation with any political party; at the 2006 elections he was elected as a deputy of the Kyiv Oblast regional council as a part of the list of Yulia Tymoshenko Bloc.

 Private life

-Mykhaylo Svystovych is married (second marriage) with Myroslava Svystovych; he has 3 children, two of them in his second marriage: the eldest son is Yaroslav and the youngest daughter is Lada.
+Mykhaylo Svystovych is married (second marriage) with Myroslava Svystovych; he has 3 children, two of them in his second marriage: his eldest son is Yaroslav, and his youngest daughter is Lada.
 Svystovych family is living in apartment in the Irpin city near Kyiv.

 His wife, Myroslava, was Irpin Mayor in 2006–2007.